fiinix/fiinix.github.io/archive/archive.md

 [archive]: https://trello.com/c/eHBiNXt3
 [reclaimer]: https://trello.com/c/BNMKDXQB

+##2016

+*The year that hasn’t reached an introspective status yet.*

+[See all the entries from 2016 so far][2016].

+[2016]: /archive/2016

 ##2015

-*The year that hasn't reached an introspective status yet.*
+Memorable event include; [starting to exercise][exercise], [becoming a zombie for a day][zombie], [speaking at my first conference][webinthewoods], [becoming a published writer][netmag], [completing the year-long beard journey][beard] and [toasting to the ten terrific years][tenyears] spent with Rebecka.

+But my favourite entry is [Back to the Past][backpast], where in honour of Marty McFly's arrival in the future, I wander through the past 12 years of web design for carloseriksson.com and look at the different, sometimes bad, design decisions I have made throughout the years.

-[See all the entries from 2015 so far][2015].
+[See all the entries from 2015][2015].

+[exercise]: /blog/exercising-the-demons
+[zombie]: /blog/beards-brains-and-beauty
+[webinthewoods]: /blog/a-finn-in-the-forest-part-ii
+[netmag]: /blog/outstanding-october-issue-10-15/#net-magazine
+[tenyears]: /blog/a-toast-to-ten-terrific-years
+[backpast]: /blog/back-to-the-past
 [2015]: /archive/2015

 ##2014